 One example of this is in the stadium’s acoustics.
 The largest single tier stand – housing

 17,000 fans – has been dubbed the ‘wall of sound’.
 The club have brought in specialist sound engineers who normally work with U2 to provide technical advice.
-And architects, Populous (who incidentally are working on the new arena in our home city of Bristol), have differentiated the design from that of other UK stadiums so that the corners are filled in to optimise the acoustics.
+And architects, Populous (who worked on a new arena in our home city of Bristol), have differentiated the design from that of other UK stadiums so that the corners are filled in to optimise the acoustics.

 Innovation in seating design and positioning